EvaWang2020/Analyze-Real-Estate-List-Data-Using-R/README.md

-This expo demonstrates how to use R to analyze real estate data, which was collected by myself.
-To see how I scraped the data and implemented the ETL, you can refer to this repo (https://github.com/EvaWang2020/Real-Estate-List-Scrape-Clean-Transform-Load).
+This expo showcases the utilization of R for analyzing real estate data, meticulously collected by the author.
+For insights into the data scraping and ETL implementation process, refer to the corresponding repository (https://github.com/EvaWang2020/Real-Estate-List-Scrape-Clean-Transform-Load).

+The dataset under analysis presents common yet significant challenges in data analytics, including null and infinite values.
+The repository adopts techniques such as filtering or ignoring functions to address these challenges.

-The dataset has null and infinite values, which are often the biggest challenges in data analytics.
-The repo explains how to use the filter or ignore function to address them.
-Correlation analysis is common in data analytics.
-This expo introduces the correlation matrix to analyze the correlation of multiple variables in one batch.
+Correlation analysis is a fundamental aspect of data analytics.
+This expo also introduces the correlation matrix as a tool to analyze the relationships between multiple variables concurrently.

-Repo documents:
-- RealEsateListAnalysis.ipynb
-  - A Juypter file including the analysis using R
-- Risk of average and generalization.pdf
-  - A short article about the risk of average and risk of generalization in statistics
+Repository documents include:

+RealEsateListAnalysis.ipynb:  It is a Jupyternotebook containing R-based analysis.
+Risk of Average and Generalization.pdf: It is a short article discussing the statistical risks associated with averages and generalizations.